 All in all, the confusing mix of fact and fiction which runs through the play is bewildering.

-However it has to be asked - who would have heard of these two Scottish kings had it not been for Shakespeare and the 'Scottish Play'?
+However it has to be asked - who, outside of Scotland, would have heard of these two Scottish kings had it not been for Shakespeare and the 'Scottish Play'?

 Share and Comment!Tweet